 Almost the opposite of what a Mack Snow is, a high yellow leopard gecko has a much brighter and solid yellow coloration than a normal or wild type.
 They were actually one of the first captive-bred morphs created.

 Some are even bred to reduce the amount of spotting making for an even brighter gecko.
+Their colors really pop when housed in a bio-active enclosure that surrounds them with the blacks, browns, beiges and greens found in such natural settings.

 Average Price: $50-80